How to prioritise your legal and accounting work for your startup

 7. Licence only (licence to use website, not a transfer of ownership).

 2. Use and disclosure of information3.
 How technology is used to collect information4.
 Marketing5.
 Keeping information safe6.
 Right to access information 7.
 EU resident rights 8.
 Disclosing information overseas (e.g. hosting, analytics, outsourcing etc)9.
 Complaints or concerns.

-Now, if you are supplying your offering by working with others, you may need a founder’s agreement, shareholder agreement, supplier agreement or collaboration agreement.
+Now, if you are supplying your offering with others, you may need a founder’s agreement, shareholder agreement, supplier agreement or collaboration agreement.

 Here’s a description of each:

-All your agreements should cover dispute resolution because court is expensive and a dumb decision in many cases.
+All your agreements should cover dispute resolution because court is expensive and not the best solution in many cases.